Pavithra-project1/Pavithra-project1/README.md

 ### Embedded Systems Intern

-- Learned fundamentals of embedded systems and Arduino programming.
+- Learned the fundamentals of embedded systems and Arduino programming.
 - Designed and simulated basic embedded circuits using Tinkercad.
 - Developed a 7-segment display interface using Arduino.